marcionicolau/gatsby-starter-netlify-cms/src/pages/products/index.md

     monthly subscription plans to receive great coffee at your doorstep each month.
 Contact us about more details and payment info.
   plans:
+    - description: Starter plan with a snek peak from our coffee
+      items:
+        - The moust famous blands from Brazil
+      plan: Starter
+      price: '15'
     - description: Perfect for the drinker who likes to enjoy 1-2 cups per day.
       items:
         - 3 lbs of coffee per month